 - ECE program specific scholarships for eligible candidates

 - Meets the California requirement of Transitional Kindergarten (TK) teachers needing to complete 24 early childhood education units.

 Students will be able to:

-- Demonstrate competency in building family and community relationships
+- Demonstrate competency in developing family, school, and community partnerships.

-Our graduates obtain a host of leadership positions such as community college instructors and tenure track faculty members in private and public universities in the US and internationally, early childhood education curriculum specialists; ECE program directors; early childhood education consultants; mentor teachers; coaches for Child 360; grant writers; research/development specialists for organizations such as Lakeshore Learning, WestEd., and American Institute for Research; leadership roles in national organizations such as Zero to Three (LA chapter) and National Children’s Center.
-Our graduates also open their own ECE programs locally and in international contexts, and pursue doctoral programs in various universities in the US (including Ivy League schools) and universities in other countries.
+In addition to teaching in infant, toddler, preschool, transitional kindergarten, and elementary school classrooms, our graduates obtain a host of leadership positions such as community college instructors and tenure track faculty members in private and public universities in the US and internationally; ECE curriculum specialists; ECE program directors; ECE consultants; mentor teachers; research/development specialists; and leadership positions in national organizations.
+Our graduates also open their own ECE programs locally and in international contexts, and pursue doctoral programs in various universities in the US and universities in other countries.